dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/provisionprereqs.rst

  ..
 Note::

-    * After the installation of the Omnia appliance, changing the control plane is not supported.
-If you need to change the control plane, you must redeploy the entire cluster.
+    * After the installation of the Omnia appliance, changing the Omnia host is not supported.
+If you need to change the Omnia host, you must redeploy the entire cluster.

     * If there are errors while executing any of the Ansible playbook commands, then re-run the commands.

+* Ensure that the pxe_nic and public_nic are in the firewalld zone: public.

 .. include:: ../Appendices/hostnamereqs.rst